ray-project/ray/doc/source/rllib-models.rst

 You can mix supervised losses into any RLlib algorithm through custom models.
 For example, you can add an imitation learning loss on expert experiences, or a self-supervised autoencoder loss within the model.
 These losses can be defined over either policy evaluation inputs, or data read from `offline storage <rllib-offline.html#input-pipeline-for-supervised-losses>`__.

 **TensorFlow**: To add a supervised loss to a custom TF model, you need to override the ``custom_loss()`` method.
 This method takes in the existing policy loss for the algorithm, which you can add your own supervised loss to before returning.
-For debugging, you can also return a dictionary of scalar tensors in the ``custom_metrics()`` method.
+For debugging, you can also return a dictionary of scalar tensors in the ``metrics()`` method.
 Here is a `runnable example <https://github.com/ray-project/ray/blob/master/python/ray/rllib/examples/custom_loss.py>`__ of adding an imitation loss to CartPole training that is defined over a `offline dataset <rllib-offline.html#input-pipeline-for-supervised-losses>`__.

 **PyTorch**: There is no explicit API for adding losses to custom torch models.
 However, you can modify the loss in the policy definition directly.
 Like for TF models, offline datasets can be incorporated by creating an input reader and calling ``reader.next()`` in the loss forward pass.